THE COVID-19 CRISIS SUCKS.

 CRISIS: If our sailboat nearly capsizes during a storm at 2 A.M. in the ocean and you need me at the helm for the next three hours as we sail into nothingness, I’m the

 HOWEVER: ordinary struggle: The kids drink my last La Croix and I QUIT LIFE!

 CRISIS: If I get mugged in broad daylight on a busy sidewalk during rush hour in the middle of downtown Atlanta on Spring Street…I will surprise even myself and

 brawl like a complete idiot hide my bag under my body, elbow you in the eye (imagine I am face first on the ground…man on top of me while another man rubs my face into the concrete) all while screaming and scratching explaining that this is a new purse and “IT IS MINE NOT YOURS”.

-Editor’s note: This confrontation took so long a security guard on the 14th floor of an office building saw it and had a enough time to get down and come across 6 lanes of traffic to help me.
+Editor’s note: This confrontation took so long a security guard on the 14th floor of an office building saw it happening and had enough time to get down onto the street, cross 6 lanes of traffic and help me.
 In hindsight, I should have just given up my new bag but it was mine and I am an angry little thing.

 HOWEVER: ordinary struggle: If I run low on gas unexpectedly and have to pull over and interrupt my SYSK podcast…day ruined!

-Getting shot at when 9 months pregnant by mentally unstable neighbor…Never mind…you get the idea…
+Getting shot at when 9 months pregnant by a mentally unstable neighbor…Never mind…you get the idea…